ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 includes access to shared HPC resources and services.

 {{% alert title="News" %}}
-This year we were awarded an MRI equipment grant (#2215705) by NSF for the acquisition of a Big Data HPC Cluster in the total amount of $942,829.
+This year the HPCC was awarded an MRI equipment grant (#2215705) by NSF for the acquisition of a Big Data HPC Cluster in the total amount of $942,829.
 For details see <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2215705&HistoricalAwards=false">here</a>.</li>
 {{% /alert %}}

 ### How to find relevant information quickly?